 A well-drafted Will can ensure that the wealth you have built up during your lifetime benefits the right people on your death - and it can also be structured to save tax.
-However, you must review it regularly to ensure it reflects changes in family and financial circumstances as well as changes in tax law.
+However, you must review it regularly to ensure it reflects changes in family and financial circumstances as well as changes in tax law, such as the introduction of the residence nil-rate band (see later).